bibekaryal86/trackcase-spa/README.md

     * maybe like campaign report, utilize tabs in the page to navigate without leaving page
   * check table sort, some working, some not working
     * likely the element ones not working (?)
-  * make table header sticky
   * the issue of not re-rendering after adding first row is probably back
     * because reverted back to using useRef
     * eg: in court component, add first court, nothing happens
     * no issue when adding second row
   * unify color palette, create a util module for it
+  * Add collapsible table for collections
+    * enable collapse if there are cash collections
+    * will need to modify Table

 TODO